datalakehouse/docs/docs/products/redis/index.rst

-DLH for Redis
+datalakehouse for Redis
 ===============

-What is DLH for Redis?
+What is datalakehouse for Redis?
 ------------------------

-DLH for Redis is a fully managed **in-memory NoSQL database**, deployable in the cloud of your choice which can help you store and access data quickly and efficiently.
+datalakehouse for Redis is a fully managed **in-memory NoSQL database**, deployable in the cloud of your choice which can help you store and access data quickly and efficiently.

 Why Redis?